chrahul/MongoDB2ADB/09_mongoexport_mongoimport vs. Loading into Replica Set.md

  **That’s it — your data is ready for import to AJD after this.**

 ---

- **Yes — you are absolutely correct.**

-Let me confirm and explain why:

 ---

 ##  **Loading into MongoDB Replica Set — When it Makes Sense**